SEARCH WEBSITE

 Inherent knowledge

 Students must comply with and meet the Inherent Requirements for the Bachelor of Medical Science (Pathway to Medicine).
-The Inherent Requirements for Studying Medicine in Australia and New Zealand specifies the requirements of pre-registration medical training rather than medical practice and sets out what a medical student is expected to demonstrate and how a student will be assessed at entry and during the medical course.
+The Inherent Requirements for Studying Medicine in Australia and New Zealand specify the requirements of pre-registration medical training rather than medical practice and set out what a medical student is expected to demonstrate and how a student will be assessed at entry and during the medical course.

 Admission pathways